aws-samples/amazon-ec2-image-builder-samples/Components/Windows/install-sql-server/README.md

 # Install SQL Server from Config + ISO Media on S3 for BYOL SQL

 This component installs SQL Server from your own Media/ISO, and using a sample configuration file to determine the installation settings.
 The component relies on two parameters, ```S3bucket``` and ```SQLiso``` to properly install SQL using Image Builder.
-This component has been tested with SQL Server 2019 Enterprise media, and Windows Server 2016 and 2019 as
+This component has been tested with SQL Server 2019 Enterprise media and Windows Server 2016 and 2019.

 ## Prerequisites